-ignition Switch - A four-position, standard-type key switch.
+Ignition Switch - A four-position, standardtype key switch.
 In OFF position (center), ignition and accessory positions are disabled and the key can be inserted or removed.
 In ON position (right) the battery is connected to the engine-run ignition circuits and the key can be advanced to START to start the engine, providing that the transmission selector is in neutral N position and the toggle switch in the engine compartment is up (FRONT).
 ACCESSORY position (left) allows operation of accessories without activating the engine-run circuits.
 Note that CCTV operation occurs only in ON position: turning the ignition OFF allows use of standard TV.

-JACOBS ENGINE BRAKE Switch - This three position switch allows full or partial application of the Jacobs Engine Brake.
-Operation will be explained later in this section.
+TRANSMISSION RETARDER HAND CONTROL Switch - Operation will be explained later in this section.